confluentinc/ksql/docs/developer-guide/ksqldb-clients/python-client.md

 keywords: ksqlDB, python, client
 ---

-The Python clients enables sending requests easily to a ksqlDB server from within your Python application, as an alternative to using the [REST API](../api.md).
+The Python client enables sending requests easily to a ksqlDB server from within your Python application, as an alternative to using the [REST API](../api.md).
 The client only supports pull and push queries.